-The Department of Special Education of the University of Makeni is striving to become the leading centre of excellence for specialist educational teaching in Sierra Leone.
+The Department of Special Education of the University of Makeni is becoming the leading centre of excellence for specialist educational teaching in Sierra Leone.

 Founded in 2005, the University of Makeni Department of Special Education began by establishing a training programme for Specialist Teachers of the hearing impaired.
-Since then we have trained dozens of teachers in partnership with St. Joseph’s School for the Hearing Impaired.
-The department now offers a diploma and Bachelor’s degree in Special Education with a choice of specialising in hearing impairments.
-To build on the success of the programme for Specialist Teachers of the Hearing Impaired the department is now working with international experts to develop a similar programme for Specialist Teachers of the visually impaired.
+Since then it has trained dozens of teachers in partnership with St. Joseph’s School for the Hearing Impaired.
+The department offers a diploma and Bachelor’s degree in Special Education with a choice of specialising in hearing impairments.

 The department offers an 11 week programme for mainstream primary school teachers in the basics of special education.
 The training aims to empower teachers to identify, assess and intervene for children with disabilities in mainstream schools.